jackhale98/TDT/README.md

-# TDT - Tessera Engineering Toolkit
+# TDT - Tessera Design Toolkit

 A CLI tool for managing engineering artifacts as plain-text YAML files.
 TDT provides structured tracking of requirements, risks, tests, and other entities with full traceability and validation.